alstroemeria/solaria/docs/properties/wraps.md

 For *Units*, all 4 compass directions can be personalized.
 For *Buildings*, the 2 dominant compass directions of the district will determine which faces of the building can be customized.
-We limit the number of faces to preserve the look and feel of Aether.
+We limit the number of faces to preserve the look and feel of Solaris.

 The uploaded image will be center-cropped onto the respective face of the property.
 In order to optimize placement and to prevent